 CC: Raising lectin-free chickens was a unique experiment, and one of the very few not only in the country but also world-wide.
 What made you undertake this project?

 DW: I undertook the project because I had a few potential customers asking for it.
 Dr. Gundry recommends only eating pasture-raised chicken that isn’t loaded with lectin-heavy grains.
 While we do sell pasture-raised chicken which are moved to fresh pasture daily, their foraging is supplemented with non-GMO grains containing things like corn, soy, and wheat.
 This is standard practice among pasture-raised producers.
 The chickens just don’t get enough protein eating grass and bugs alone.
-Simply put, pasture-raised chicken is a much healthier choice then typical commercial raised chicken, however, it does contain lectin.
+Simply put, pasture-raised chicken is a much healthier choice than typical commercial raised chicken, however, it does contain lectin.
 So I was being asked to raise pastured chickens without the lectin heavy grain.

 DW: The biggest difference was in the supplemented feed.
 I had to work with a grain mill and chicken nutritionist to create a custom feed ration made from ingredients on Dr. Gundry’s “yes” list.
 The ingredients included things like milo, millet, flax, olive oil, and organic fish meal.
 This custom feed ration cost nearly three times my normal feed.
 I raised a batch of 75 chickens which finished at an average dressed weight of 2.6 pounds.
 For comparison, our standard pasture-raised / grain-fed chickens finish at 4.5 to 5 pounds in the same amount of time.
 I would attribute the much lower weight gain to their restricted diet.
 In any event, with feed three times the normal cost and chickens that finish nearly half the normal size, it makes for an expensive chicken.